 Things to Do in San Diego

-San Diego is home to miles of beautiful beachfront property.
-In the La Jolla neighborhood alone, you can explore sea caves, participate in watersports like snorkeling, or simply take in the sun’s rays on the cove.
+- San Diego is home to miles of beautiful beachfront property.
+In the La Jolla neighborhood alone, you can explore sea caves, participate in water sports like snorkeling, or simply take in the sun’s rays on the cove.

 - Or you can visit a kid-friendly attraction, like the renowned Birch Aquarium at Scripps for under $20 a person, where you’ll be surrounded by an assortment of unique and interesting sea life.

 San Diego has many attractions, like theaters, racetracks, escape rooms, boat tours, and just about any family-friendly activity you can think of.
 For instance, you can take a day trip down to the boardwalk at Belmont Park for family fun, where there are amusement park rides for kids of all ages.

-Myrtle Beach, South Carolina
+7. Myrtle Beach, South Carolina

 Myrtle Beach in South Carolina has a laid-back vibe and a lot of affordable things to do.
 In the summer months, huge crowds head down to Myrtle Beach for fun in the sun.
 But that doesn’t mean there won’t be plenty to experience whenever you take your vacation!

 Things to Do in Myrtle Beach

 - After a long day playing or lounging under the hot sun, your family can catch a show at Broadway at the Beach.

-Take the family to get a bird’s eye view of Myrtle Beach from a helicopter for around $20 a person.
+- Take the family to get a bird’s eye view of Myrtle Beach from a helicopter for around $20 a person.
 Or you can take your kids to ride the water slides at Splashes Oceanfront Water Park for around the same price.

 Hershey, Pennsylvania is home to one of the most popular candy companies: The Hershey Company.
-There is loads of fun to be had in the chocolate lover’s paradise and you can partake in many of the city’s activities for a low price or even free.
+There is loads of fun to be had in the chocolate lover’s paradise, and you can partake in many of the city’s activities for a low price or even free.

 Things to Do in Hershey

-You can get a timed pass to Hershey’s Chocolate World for free.
+- You can get a timed pass to Hershey’s Chocolate World for free.
 You can also purchase other experiences for your family at the attraction.
 For example, experienced tour guides will take you on a trolley tour of the entire city for under $20 a person, ending with a chocolate tasting, of course.

 There are several other bargain attractions you can check out in Hershey.
-Your family can see the exotic animals at Zoo America, delve into the world of policing at the Pennsylvania State Police Museum or glimpse the butterfly atrium at Hershey Gardens.
+Your family can see the exotic animals at Zoo America, delve into the world of policing at the Pennsylvania State Police Museum, or glimpse the butterfly atrium at Hershey Gardens.

-West Yellowstone, Montana
+9. West Yellowstone, Montana